 SCREEN: To be provided by authors: The protein-ligand complex being visualized with the equilibrated position and frame count displayed.

 SCREEN: To be provided by authors: The job being submitted via the terminal.
-TXT: Perform MD simulation for another protein-ligand complex
+TXT: Perform MMGB-SA simulation for protein-ligand complex

 View the output file contents to analyze the generated results [1].
 Read the ΔG (delta-G) Average value to determine the binding free energy of the protein-ligand complex [2].
 Then, download the CSV (C-S-V) file [1].